-The SRB is the central resolution authority within the Banking Union (BU).
-Together with the National Resolution Authorities (NRAs) of participating Member States (MS), it forms the SRM.
+The SRB is the central resolution authority within the Banking Union.
+Together with the National Resolution Authorities (NRAs) of participating Member States (MS), it forms the Single Resolution Mechanism (SRM).
 The SRB works closely with the NRAs, the European Commission (EC), the European Central Bank (ECB), the European Banking Authority (EBA) and national competent authorities (NCAs).

 Its mission is to ensure an orderly resolution of failing banks with minimum impact on the real economy, the financial system, and the public finances of the participating MS and beyond.